 About

-So what is this site all about and who has made it?
-Unfortunately it is impossible to summarize this website in a few words, because it is a collection of various topics which are mostly unrelated.
-The first parts originated in 1997 and stuff has been added and updated ever since.
+The first parts originated in 1997 and stuff has been added or updated ever since.
 Everything has been subdivided in a few categories.
-The first is “Educative stuff”, which is general-purpose information mostly related to the internet, computers and digital media.
+The first is “Educative”, which is general-purpose information mostly related to the internet, computers and digital media.
 “Hardware” is about everything that consists of physical parts, from electric guitars to electronics.
 “Software and Sound” is what the title says, downloadable stuff that can be either run on a computer or played on speakers.
 “Weird Stuff” is, well, weird stuff.
-Some people may want to avoid this section because it contains mostly absurd humour and is potentially offensive.
-Finally, there are some links to other sites.
+Some people may want to avoid this section because it contains mostly absurd humour, some of which is potentially offensive.
+There is also a webcomic, and like in the ancient days of the Internet, a links page with pointers to some other sites.

 A complete overview of this site's contents can be found in the site map.

-There is also a blog that accompanies this site, but aside from some short remarks about random stuff you won't find much there that is not covered in more detail on this very website.
+There is also a blog that accompanies this site, but it is rarely updated and aside from some short remarks about random stuff, you won't find much there that is not covered in more detail on this very website.

-This site is almost entirely written in HTML 4.01 strict, and every page has been validated.
-If something does not look right in your browser, or if something like an embedded object is missing even though the plug-in is installed, it is because your browser or plug-in is not standards-compliant.
+This site is almost entirely written in HTML5, and every page has been validated.
+If something does not look right in your browser, or if something like an embedded object is missing, it is likely because your browser is not standards-compliant.

 If you are wondering why this site does not sport a spiffy and trendy design, it is because I only really care about the content.
-I do not want to waste my time updating the design every few months or fixing bugs contained within semi-auto-generated JavaScript and CSS garbage.
+I do not want to waste my time on either updating the design every few months to follow the latest design fads, or fixing bugs contained within semi-auto-generated CSS and JavaScript garbage.
 That is why this site has a very spartan look.
 If it makes you feel uncomfortable, feel free to override the style with some fancy template.

 About Me